openwisp/docker-openwisp/README.md

 3. (optional) Customization: You can change the settings in the container by changing the environment variables.
 You can pass the environment variables by changing [this file](https://github.com/atb00ker/dockerize-openwisp/blob/master/kubernetes/ConfigMap.yml).
 You can add any of the variables from the [list here](https://github.com/atb00ker/dockerize-openwisp/blob/master/.env).
 - The ConfigMap with name `postgres-config` will pass the environment variables only to the postgresql container.
 - The ConfigMap with name `common-config` will pass the environment variables to all the openwisp containers.
-- The ConfigMap with name `controller-config` will pass the environment variables to only the openwisp-controller container.
-If required, new `ConfigMap` can be easily set and added to the service as done [here](https://github.com/atb00ker/dockerize-openwisp/blob/79021ca8ad1d1c083d2822f05143f3c80b0d8077/kubernetes/ReplicationController.yml#L19).

 4. If you are doing bare-metal setup, follow the steps below to setup nfs-provisioner: